 There’s a lot of good to say about meal kits.
 They can make at-home eating a lot more exciting.
 At the same time, most services have simple ordering and fulfillment options that brings food right to your door, so there’s no extra time spent shopping.

-In this Blue Apron vs. Martha and Marley Spoon article, I’ll be taking a look at two of the most basic home-cooking meal kit services out there.
+In this Blue Apron vs. Martha and Marley Spoon article, I’ll be taking a look at two of the most popular home-cooking meal kit services out there.
 I’ve tried both of them and I liked them both.
-Which one will you prefer?

 Types Of Meals Offered